docker/docs/docker-cloud/builds/automated-build.md

 1. Create a service user account on your source provider, and generate SSH keys for it.
 2. Create a "build" team in your organization.
-3. Ensure that the new "build" team has access to each repository and submodule you'll be building.
+3. Ensure that the new "build" team has access to each repository and submodule you need to build.

     Go to the repository's **Settings** page.
 On Github, add the new "build" team to the list of **Collaborators and Teams**.
 On Bitbucket, add the "build" team to the list of approved users on the **Access management** screen.